 The brand had set its sights on hosting events in the city, and, as a team of gin-lovers and partygoers, we had plenty of ideas to help get bums on seats and relevant people engaging with the products.
 We were keen to help raise the bar beyond the traditional ‘cocktail masterclasses’, and reinvigorate excitement for regional press, websites and bloggers.
 This included brand-hosted events like Gin Labs at Birmingham Cocktail Weekend, a Burns Night dinner at Hotel du Vin, Gin Dinner at Moor Hall Hotel, and an Edinburgh Gin afternoon tea at Harvey Nichols.
 We also supported with trade events like the Glengoyne Whisky and Hunters & Frankau tasting event; which helped secure two new stockists for the whisky brand, and was also developed into a public tasting during Midlands Whisky Festival.

-With collaborations being key, our approach also saw a host of partnerships for Ian Macleod Distillers, including a competition with blow LTD that had over 26,000 entries and sponsorship of Birmingham Comedy Festival and store launches for The Wedding Club’s flagship new boutique in the Mailbox, Glimpse Opticians store opening in Great Western Arcade and the brand new EF MEDISPA in Edgbaston.
+With collaborations being key, our approach to their food and drink PR also saw a host of partnerships for Ian Macleod Distillers, including a competition with blow LTD that had over 26,000 entries and sponsorship of Birmingham Comedy Festival and store launches for The Wedding Club’s flagship new boutique in the Mailbox, Glimpse Opticians store opening in Great Western Arcade and the brand new EF MEDISPA in Edgbaston.
 Edinburgh Gin also became headline sponsor for the city’s biggest cocktail event: Birmingham Cocktail Weekend, which welcomed around 5,000 visitors.